immstudios/nebula/README.md

 GNU `screen` to see potential errors, but `make install` also creates `nebula` and `nebula-hub` systemd units (disabled by default), which you may use to run the software in production.

-:warning: *systemd units assume nebula is installed in /opt/nebula/*
+ - systemd units assume nebula is installed in `/opt/nebula/`

-:warning: *nebula service waits 30 seconds before it is started by systemd*
+ - `nebula` service waits 30 seconds before it is started by systemd

 To view a nebula log in realtime, use `nxl` command.